noClaps/znak/crates/highlight/README.md

 ## Languages

 The highlighter doesn't come with any languages configured by default.
-To add languages, you can get them from their respective grammar crates, or from [tree_sitter_languages](../tree_sitter_languages/index.html).
+To add languages, you can get them from their respective grammar crates.